nullservices/donnie.mac/README.md

 Utilizes MQ2Cast &amp; the /casting command for ports &amp; buffs.

-The macro will accept tips and other types of trades, buff and port based on spells available.

 Based on TheDroodUrLookingFor PortBot.mac -- https://www.mmobugs.com/forums/index.php?threads/guild-port-bot.32205/

 Butchered and rebuilt it for my own needs on the eqemu Retribution server.
 Find Donnie the druid in the bazaar for a demo & services.